- 1 Where can I go?

 Join us in a visit to Guangdong University of Foreign Studies (GDUFS) in Guangzhou, South China and be amazed by the contrast of tradition and modernity across the city.
 For the first two weeks attend language classes and learn more about Chinese culture through a range of activities from touring local landmarks to calligraphy classes to visits to local markets.
 During the third week there are three different options to choose from:

-1. Teaching English in Guangzhou: If you are interested in teaching, you will have the opportunity to teach English at a local primary school which is linked to GDUFS.
-Use your new language skills to engage with young children through planning lessons in and out of the classroom.
+1. Teaching English in Guangzhou: If you are interested in teaching, you will have the opportunity to teach English at a local primary school which is linked to GDUFS or to tutor Chinese undergraduates.
+Use your new language skills to engage with young children through planning lessons in and out of the classroom or help a GDUFS student master the complexities and nuances of the English language.
 On your second to last day you will travel to Hong Kong, where you will have 24 hours to explore this exciting city.

-2. Rural China and Environmental Issues in South-West China: Join Professor Bill Davies (CBE) to look at the challenge China is facing on the important topic of food security and other environmental issues, gaining insight from a world leading expert whilst experiencing farms and rural China firsthand.
+2. Rural China and Environmental Issues in South-West China Last few spaces remaining!: Join Professor Bill Davies (CBE) to look at the challenge China is facing on the important topic of food security and other environmental issues, gaining insight from a world leading expert whilst experiencing farms and rural China firsthand.
 On your second to last day you will travel to Hong Kong, where you will spend 24 hours before flying home.

 3. Politics and Culture in Beijing; Travel to Beijing and explore the Great Wall of China, Old and New Summer Palaces as well as Tiananmen Square.
 Dr. Astrid Nordin will be joining you to give talks and provide historical and political context to the sights, discussing the concept of borders that connect and separate China and the world, as well as debating about foreign influences in China and how Western incursions in Chinese history play out in today’s politics and culture.
 There will also be an opportunity to engage with Chinese academia and meet local students.You will then fly home from Beijing.